 14. Open for Business

 You are now ready to open your sneaker business.
-If you followed the steps above, you should be in a great position to build a successful business.
+If you followed the steps above, you should be in a great position to build a successful business and know everything you need about how to open a sneaker store.
+If you want to know how to start a shoe reselling business or how to start sneaker reselling, follow the same steps above to ensure your success.
 Below are answers to frequently asked questions that might further help you.

 How to Finish Your Ultimate Business Plan in 1 Day!